 Indiana counties: Crawford, Harrison, Perry.
 We’re talking the southern part of Indiana, by the Ohio River.

-Kentucky counties: Anderson, Barren, Bath, Bell, Bourbon, Boyd, Bracken, Campbell, Carter, Clinton, Edmonson, Fayette, Franklin, Floyd, Gallatin, Grant, Hardin, Harrison, Henderson, LaRue, Laurel, Leslie, Logan, Madison, Montgomery, Nelson, Nicholas, Pendleton, Pulaski, Rowan, Scott, Shelby, Whitley.
+Kentucky counties: Anderson, Barren, Bath, Bell, Bourbon, Boyd, Bracken, Campbell, Carter, Clinton, Edmonson, Fayette, Franklin, Floyd, Gallatin, Grant, Hardin, Harrison, Henderson, LaRue, Laurel, Leslie, Logan, Madison, McCreary, Montgomery, Nelson, Nicholas, Pendleton, Pike, Pulaski, Rowan, Scott, Shelby, Whitley.
 We’re talking most of Kentucky east of U.S. Route 41, with major hot-spots along the Ohio river.

 New Jersey counties: Atlantic, Camden, Ocean.
 We’re talking southern New Jersey, where the Jersey Devil lives (he might have ate them all up).